Extended Hodge Theory for Fibred Cusp Manifolds

-This is Equation (6.1) in \cite{GHAalto}.
-The second result is a regularity theorem.
-To state this one, it is convenient to assume the boundary defining function $x$ is such that we may identify $M_{x<1/2}:= \{p \in M : x(p) < 1/2 \} \cong Y \times (0,1/2)$.
-We will refer to this set as the {\em end} of $M$.

-\begin{thm} Assume $\epsilon>0$ is sufficiently small, and let $\eta \in x^{c-\epsilon} L^2\Omega^*(M, g_{fc})$.
-Then $(d+\delta_{fc,c})\eta \in x^{c+\epsilon} L^2\Omega^*(M, g_{fc})$ implies $\eta = \eta_0 + \eta'$, where $\eta' \in x^{c+\epsilon} L^2\Omega^*(M, g_{fc})$, and on the end,
+\begin{thm} Assume $\epsilon>0$ is sufficiently small, and let $\eta \in x^{c-\epsilon} L^2\Omega_{con}^*(M, g_{fc})$.
+Then $(d+\delta_{fc,c})\eta =\xi \in x^{c+\epsilon} L^2\Omega_{con}^*(M, g_{fc})$ implies $\eta = \eta_0 + \eta'$, where $\eta' \in x^{c+\epsilon} L^2\Omega_{con}^*(M, g_{fc})$, and on the end,

 where $u_{(f/2)-c}$ and $v_{(f/2)-c}$ are harmonic forms on $B$ with values in $\mathcal{K}_{(f/2)-c}$.
-Further, if $\omega \in \mathcal{H}_{L^2}^*(M,g_{fc},c)$, then in fact,
+Further, if $\eta \in x^{c+\epsilon} L^2\Omega_{con}^*(M, g_{fc})$, then in fact,

-\end{thm} \begin{proof} This theorem follows from the regularity result for split operators from \cite{GH2}, and from the indicial root calculation for the b-operator obtained in the splitting.
+\end{thm} \begin{proof} This generalisation of Theorem 14 from \cite{GHAalto} (which is for the case $c=0$) follows by an identical argument to the proof of that theorem, from the parametrix result for split operators from \cite{GHAalto} (Theorem 12).
+It is proved by applying the left parametrix obtained to both sides of the equation $(d+\delta_{fc,c})\eta= \xi$, and from the indicial root calculation for the b-operator obtained in the splitting.
 Because the indicial roots here are all simple, the indicial root calculation comes down to determining the kernel of $d+\delta_{fc,c}$ (where this is the operator for the product type fibred cusp metric that $g_{fc}$ tends to as $x \to 0$) among forms on the cylinder $Y \times [0,1)$ of the form